The Locker Key

 “That’s cool, Jake, good on you.”

-The producer’s voice comes through a speaker: “Back in five, four, three…
+The producer’s voice came through a speaker: “Back in five, four, three…

 “Hey, everybody.”
 Jake said.
 “Well, it’s Tuesday May 7th, if you care about things like that.
 I‘m Jake Morrison.
 We’ll take some calls and read some emails later in the hour, but right now, I want to talk about something that’s pissing me off severely.